 Although it is good to do something as soon as possible after the death, it is never too late.
 In fact, it may provide an extra layer of comfort after other people's sympathy messages have stopped.

-Answer: Yes, writing a personal note is a nice way to show your sympathy.
+Writing a personal note is a nice way to show your sympathy.
 The family will appreciate the effort you took to express your thoughts and feelings about their loved one.
 If you were unable to attend the funeral, this enables you to extend your heartfelt sympathy and regrets that you were unable to attend.
 Ideally, the note will be on paper or a card, but if you may also send an email.

 Of course it is always better to send a sympathy note immediately after the person passes away.
 However, there are circumstances when you might not be able to.
 For example, you may not have known about it or you might not have been in the area when it happened.
 As soon as possible — even years afterward — let the deceased person's family know you are thinking of them and send your condolences.